thaitruong-lab/data-project/E-commerce Customer Segmentation/README.md

 ### Dataset
 In this project, I use E-commerce transactions data (contains ~500.000 records) to perform segmentation with RFM metrics
-**Data scoure**: Actual transactions from UK retailer publiced on [Kaggle](https://www.kaggle.com/datasets/carrie1/ecommerce-data) by CARRIE
+**Data scoure**: Actual transactions from UK retailer published on [Kaggle](https://www.kaggle.com/datasets/carrie1/ecommerce-data) by CARRIE

 ### Languages
 #### 1. SQL - BigQuery